-As of 2008, the per capita personal income for Sedgwick County was \$39,847, slightly lower than the Kansas Metropolitan Portion of Kansas per capita personal income of \$41,198.
-Between 1998 and 2008, Sedgwick County per capita personal income increased annually by 3.6 percent, or 0.8 percent when adjusted for inflation.
-The growth in per capita personal income shows that the economic productivity of the County continued to increase through 2008.
+As of 2007, the per capita personal income for Sedgwick County was \$39,751, slightly lower than the Kansas Metropolitan Portion of Kansas per capita personal income of \$39,811.
+Between 1998 and 2007, Sedgwick County per capita personal income increased annually by 4.3 percent, or 1.6 percent when adjusted for inflation.
+The growth in per capita personal income shows that the economic productivity of the County continued to increase through 2007, but is expected to decrease from late 2008 through 2010 as the national and local economy declines.
+Sedgwick County's concentration in aircraft manufacturing, while beneficial during growth periods, can be detrimental during recessionary times.